Tashkent Soviet

+Membership

 Only two Central Asians were involved in this committee, the lawyers Fayzulla Khodzhayev and Tashpolad Narbutabekov.
 Despite this failure to actively involve the majority population, many Central Asians had high hopes for the post-tsarist era.
-The poet Sirajiddin Makhdum Sidqi published poems of popular verse to popularise the revolution.
+The poet Sirajiddin Makhdum Sidqi published poems in popular verse to popularise the revolution.
 Veterans of the Jadid resistance to the draft in 1916 such as Kojaev and Munawar Qari organised the Tashkand Muslim Council (Tashkand Shura-yi Islamiya).

 Tashkent was a divided city, with the Central Asians (predominantly Muslim) generally living in the Old City, while Russians and other Europeans usually lived in the New City, which was also where the railway was developed.
 The Soviet set up an independent provisions commission to battle what it described as "trader-marauders", however this term soon lost its ostensible class connotations, as the term was used to refer uniquely to Central Asians.
 At the same time, when some Central Asian workers set up a Muslim branch of the Social Democratic Party, the Tashkent Soviet did not welcome them.